vimalmenon/backend.completeautomate/README.md

   - [ ] Send the logs to some common place (AWS Logger)
   - [ ] Improve the logger (Show proper details) - Added to managers (platform, startup, task)
   - [ ] Add playlist details to YouTube Video DB
-  - [ ] Add one shot / few shot prompt examples for image and other generation tasks
   - [ ] Remove the deleted Videos
   - [ ] Make a Webpage based on the post
 - [ ] GUI Enhancements (Top priority)